-Prerequisites: Appropriate placement score or MATH 086, 090, 091 "C" or better.
-Prerequisite: CS 105 or instructor consent.
-Recommended co-requisite: MATH 112, MATH 118, MATH 124 or MATH 131.
+Prerequisites: Appropriate placement score or MATH 086 or 090 or 091 "C" or better, and or instructor consent.
+Concurrent enrollment: MATH 112, MATH 118, MATH 124 or MATH 131.

 This course provides a disciplined approach to problem solving and algorithm development using a high level object-oriented language.
 Includes sequence, selection and repetition control structures; program design, coding, debugging, testing, and documentation; arrays, records, files and concepts in agile and test-driven development.
 IAI: CS 911 (1.1)